MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/01-interact-with-an-api.md

 1. To run the operation select the **Try it out** button.

-1. Replace the JSON under the **Request body** section with the following:
+1. Replace the JSON in the input box under the **Request body** section with the following:

     ```json
     {